HighSchoolHacking/GLS/docs/Design/Exceptions/Exception Handling.md

 # Exception Handling

-This doc will cover both try/catch/finally logic.
+This document will cover both try/catch/finally logic.
-Try blocks contain code that might throw exceptions.
-Catch blocks detect these exceptions, and run the code contained if the exception is present.
+Catch blocks detect exceptions thrown in the try block, and run the code contained in the catch block.
 Finally blocks always run.

 ## Commands